protestContest/Cassette/README.md

 1. Get the project's dependencies
   - On macOS with Homebrew, run `brew install llvm git sdl2 sdl2_ttf`
   - On Debian, run `apt install build-essential clang git libsdl2-dev libsdl2-ttf-dev libfontconfig-dev`
+2. Build the utility library, Univ
+  - Clone with `git clone https://github.com/protestContest/Univ` (and then `cd Univ`)
+  - Run `make` to build the library
+  - Run `make install` to install the library to `~/.local/`.
+(You can change this in the makefile.)
+Make sure the install location is somewhere your build system can find it.
+3. Build Cassette
-2. Clone the repo with `git clone https://git.sr.ht/~zjm/Cassette`.
+  - Clone Cassette with `git clone https://git.sr.ht/~zjm/Cassette` (and then `cd Cassette`)
-3. Run `make` to build the project.
+  - Run `make` to build the project.
 This creates the executable `cassette`.
-4. Optionally, run `make install` to install the Cassette executable.
-You can set the install folder in the Makefile.
-5. Try the example with `./cassette test/test.ct`.
+4. Try the example with `./bin/cassette test/test.ct`.
-6. Write a little script and run it with `./cassette script.ct`.

 ## Syntax